taocao/second-brain-ai-assistant-course/apps/second-brain-online/README.md

 For running the evaluation, plus playing around with the agent (~20 queries), the costs and running time are:
 - Running costs OpenAI: ~$0.5
-- Running costs Hugging Face Dedicated Endpoints (optional - you can use only the OpenAI models for summarization): it costs $1 / hour - it will cost you between $1 and $2
+- Running costs Hugging Face Dedicated Endpoints (optional - you can use only the OpenAI models for summarization): ~$1 (the deployment costs $1 / hour)
 - Running time evaluation: ~15 minutes (the AI Assistant runs in real-time)